unologin/unologin.github.io/public-api-doc.md

     -H "X-API-KEY: ${UNOLOGIN_API_KEY}"
 ```

-If everything is OK, the response will look like this:
+If the request is correct, the response will look like this:

 ```json
 {"appId":"your-app-id"}